 - By May 2021, COPA launched a petition opposing the proposed luxury tax, and received 1,714 signatures of support.

-- February 17, 2022 COPA shares the latest update on the luxury tax with its members.
+- On February 17, 2022 COPA shared the latest update on the luxury tax with its members.

 Support our efforts to protect your Freedom to Fly

 The Freedom to Fly Fund was created to guarantee that COPA would have the resources to take on emergency actions, legal or otherwise, in the defence of the Canadian Freedom to Fly.

 This fund is made available through the generous contributions of COPA members and supporters, to ensure that we continue to enjoy our freedoms, such as the right to have an airstrip on your property.